Skip to article frontmatterSkip to article content

 scale_color_manual(values = tech_colors) +

-labs(title = "Inversion Detection by Frequency in a Population", subtitle = "With linked-read variants called on the sample pool", color = "Technology", shape = "Occurance") +
+labs(title = "Inversion Detection across technologies", linetype = "Technology", color = "Technology", shape = "Technology") +

 ylab("Proportion of Inversions Correctly Detected") +